AkshatPareek9/terraform-training/terraform.md

     1. for infrastructure: resource
     2. for output: output
     3. for variable: variable
-    4. for provider: provider
+    4. for region: provider
-    5. for terraform: terraform
+    5. for add required_provider: terraform
+    6. for module: module

 ---

 **Terraform providers**
-- local is the default provider.
+- local is the default provider
-- aws is the generated provider.
+- aws is the new added provider using terraform.tf

 ---